Skiffrin/Veritas-Obscura/Feign Ignorance.md

 By the time I unlocked the door to my apartment, my hands were shaking—not from the cold, but from something I couldn’t name.
 I didn’t even bother turning on the lights, the faint glow of the laptop on my desk pulling me in like a moth to a lamp.

 I hesitated before sitting down.
 It was still there, the article haunting me from the screen.
-I’d kept the court records tab open, the request screen grayed out with a bold *Submitted for Review* stamped across the top.
+I’d kept the court case archive tab open, the request screen grayed out with a bold *Submitted for Review* stamped across the top.
 I stared at it, willing it to change, as though my demand alone could speed up the process.

 Hours ticked by.
 I forced myself to eat something, I am not even sure what I ate.
 The world outside my window darkened, and the noise of the city declined to faint echoes.